Rj12-art/Bar-Aldo/README.md

 ### Code
  * The navigation bar code was inspired by small Cafe website
- * A full page layout was inspiredby small Cafe website
+ * A full page layout was inspired by small Cafe website
- * image stylewas inspired by the Love Running projects and small Cafe
+ * image style was inspired by the Love Running projects and small Cafe
  * The footer idea code came from the Love Running projects
  * The icons in the footer and contact page came from [Font Awesome](https://fontawesome.com/)